Gumu-96/BookwormApp/README.md

 - Search for books and add them to your reading queue.
 - Filter the search to get more accurate results.
 - See all the books you've added based on their reading status.
-- Update the reading status of a book to keep track of the books you are reding, have read and have in your queue.
+- Update the reading status of a book to keep track of the books you are reading, have read and have in your queue.
 - Add a rating and comments to your books
 - Remove books from your list
 - Supports light and dark theme